 Project Overview: Funds will be used for personnel costs to cover one (1) FTE Information Technology Specialist II to support expanding initiatives in Health and Human Services.
 Technology Infrastructure Services is an internal work group providing networking, server, and datacenter functions to business units of Lane County.
-These services are support services accessed through formal projects and service requests.
+These support services are accessed through formal projects and service requests.